Snubbing Services Operators and Supervisors

 To access and work in the oil and gas industry, employees must complete the Common Safety Orientation (CSO) course from Energy Safety Canada.

-Snubbing services operator is a designated occupation in Alberta.
-This means that certification is not required but trainees can apply to Alberta Apprenticeship and Industry Training for an Alberta Occupational Certificate.
+Snubbing services operator is a designated trade in Alberta.
+Certification is not required to work, but trainees can apply to Alberta Apprenticeship and Industry Training for journeyperson certification.
 Certification requires completion of a petroleum competency program managed by Energy Safety Canada.

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.

 Snubbing services operators and supervisors insert and remove drill pipe, tubing and specialized equipment into and from oil and gas wells when blowout preventers are closed to contain well pressure.
-For more information, see the Trades and Occupations section of Alberta’s Tradesecrets website.
+For more information, see the Designated Trades Profile section of Alberta’s Tradesecrets website.

 In Alberta, government-legislated certification is available for snubbing services operators and supervisors.